arnaud4d/documentation/docs/API/4DNetkit.md

 [Microsoft's documentation on client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#protocol-diagram) is a great resource to understand the authorization workflow.

+## Example: signedIn mode

 In this example, we get access [on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).

-## Steps

 Once you have your client ID, you're ready to establish a connection to your Azure application and send an email: